Tim Anderson Preview, Player Props: White Sox vs. Padres

-On Saturday, Tim Anderson (hitting .300 in his past 10 games) and the Chicago White Sox face the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 7:10 PM ET.
+The Chicago White Sox, including Tim Anderson (.300 batting average in his past 10 games), battle starter Pedro Avila and the San Diego Padres at Guaranteed Rate Field, Sunday at 3:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Padres.
+He had a one-hit performance in his last game (1-for-4) against the Padres.

 Sportsbook Promo Codes